Sheetal151/Ecommerce/README.md

 MongoDB: NoSQL database for storing application data.
 Nodemon: Utility for automatic server restarts during development.
 Contributing
 Feel free to contribute to the project by submitting issues or pull requests.
-Please follow the project's coding style and guidelines.
+Please follow the project's coding style and guidelines..